mikewoodld/TheatricalPrevisContest/v2.0/README.md

     -Added trim height control of electrics and apron truss (see updated DMX Automation XLSX.)
     Due to Capture limitations, you can only fly these in, not out.
+    To be clearer - they will fly out once you fly them in, just not past their original trim heights from v1.0

     -Added a cat.
 (See DMX automation notes)